DavidDanielsson/openmw/docs/source/openmw/openmw/mwclass.rst

 ``Class::sClasses``.
-When initialization is done, ``Class::sClasses`` contains one instance of each class in the mwclass directory, and they can only be accessed through the static function ``Class::get(const std::string)``, effectively making the class static.
+When initialization is done, ``Class::sClasses`` contains one instance of each class in the mwclass directory, and they can only be accessed through the static function ``Class::get(const std::string)``, effectively making the classes static.

 The "static" instance of the class is used to retrieve general data about the object type, e.g. armor rating, tool tip info, or the inventory icon.
 No dynamic